wp-plugins/genesis-jetpack-infinite-scroll/readme.txt

 = How does this work? =

-The plugin assigns an ID to `<content>` and the footer widgets widget area (if that exists), which is what jetpack looks for to work properly.
+The plugin assigns an ID to `<content>` and the footer widgets widget area (if that exists), which is what Jetpack looks for to work properly.
 It also uses the `genesis_do_loop` instead of the standard WordPress loop that Jetpack normally looks for, and removes pagination to keep errant clicks from breaking the functionality.

 == Screenshots ==